baidu/Curve/README.md

 * Second column is the value
 * Third column (optional) is the label.
 0 for normal and 1 for abnormal.

-The header of CSV is optinal, like `timestamp,value,label`.
+The header of CSV is optional, like `timestamp,value,label`.

 Some examples of valid CSV